JonathanHarford/discord_epyc_ts/docs/ONDEMAND_FLOWS.md

 Bot→#general:
 	Thank you for adding @EatPoopYouCat to your server!
-	You must `/config channels` before I can administer games.
+	You must `/admin channel config` before I can administer games.
 	Join our server for additional help… or to play with strangers: https://discord.gg/karuta

 Alice→#general:
-	/config channels announce:#games completed:#epyc admin:#mods
+	/admin channel config announce:#games completed:#epyc admin:#mods

 Bot(reply):
 	You're all set up!
-Use /start to start your first game, or /season to start a season.
+Use /game new to start your first game, or /season new to start a season.

 Alice→#general:
-	/config games
+	/admin game config

 Bot(reply):
 	**Default game rules:**